 Plants grow 3-4’ tall with 2’ spread.

-CULTURAL & MAINTENANCE NEEDS: Monarda x ‘Peter’s Fancy Fuchsia’ thrives in full sun and moist fertile soil.
+CULTURAL & MAINTENANCE NEEDS: Monarda x ‘Judith’s Fancy Fuchsia’ thrives in full sun and moist fertile soil.
 Plants tolerate part sun, clay, heat and some drought.

 Plants bloom more vigorously if they are divided in spring or fall every 3-4 years.